-How to discipline your baby: 8 things to keep in mind
+8 important things to keep in mind when disciplining your child

 How should we go about correcting our young children's bad behavior?